-We were lucky enough to be sent several VTech models, including the the VSP600 ErisTerminal® SIP DECT base station, as well as VSP601 cordless headsets and a VSP608 cordless deskset.
-The VSP608 is interesting, because it only needs a power connection to operate, and not an Ethernet connection.
+We were lucky enough to be sent several VTech models, including the VSP600 ErisTerminal SIP DECT base station, as well as VSP601 cordless handsets and a VSP608 cordless deskset.
+The VSP608 is interesting because it only needs a power connection to operate, not an Ethernet connection.

 We decided to conduct a review of all three products together to evaluate VTech's line of DECT SIP devices.